A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Author Contributions

 \section{Author Contributions}

 C. B., F. B., Y. A. conceived the project.
-F. B. devised the algorithm with inputs by Y. A. and C.B., carried out the simulations and analyzed the results, in collaboration with C. B., Y. A. and E. M. G..
-T. H. T. provided the experimental data.
+F. B. developed the algorithm (with input by Y. A. and C.B.), carried out the simulations and analyzed the results (in collaboration with C. B., Y. A. and E. M. G.).
+M. H. A. and T. H. T. provided the experimental data.
 F.B. and C.B. led the writing of the manuscript, with contributions from all co-authors.